The Center for Monetary Research & Studies (CMRS)

 • To increase international trade & investment between nation states and between regions

-• To encourage development aid and trade that benefits less economically developed areas
+• To encourage development and trade that benefits less economically developed areas

 • To encourage and promote sustainable economies